ChistyakovArtem/ImageProcessor/README.md

 Framework supports reading from terminal and **absolutely fail-safe** including safe fails after getting bad commands, bad parameters (or no parameters) and bad file types.

 Framework has **strong carcass that allow to easily add new filters and modify olds**.
 Framework is free of UB and memory leakages.

+The repository includes the examples of processed images